noawe-boi/NoahsObsidianSync/Chemistry/Year 12/Notes/Chemistry IA3 Planning.md

 #### Why are algal fuels being investigated?

-Third Generation
-		- Derived from aquatic biomass - rather than food or inedible agriculture
-		- Do not compete with land based agriculture
-		- Produce less waste products than their predecessors
-		- Requires significant water
+Algal fuels are considered 'Third Generation' biofuels, developed to improve the viability of biomass derived fuels at large scale.
+Third generation fuels are derived from aquatic biomass, and therefore do not compete with traditional land based agriculture.
+Another advantage is reduced waste products due to lack of cellulose and fibrous materials.
+These fuels require more water than their predecessors, but can grow in high salinity environments, like the ocean.

 https://www.sciencedirect.com/science/article/abs/pii/B9780444632890000016
 [[indianpaper.pdf]]

 #### What fuels are created by algae
-- Biogasoline
+While third generation fuel sources can processed into ethanol, similarly to maize or sugar cane, their high oil and lipid content allows them to be refined into previously impractical fuel options.
-	- Touted as a 'drop in replacement' for gasoline.
+Biogasoline is one of these, and is touted as a 'drop in replacement' for unleaded gasoline.

 ##### Well what is biogasoline?
-Very low production at the moment, may not be cost effective without advancements in the industry.
+Very low production at the moment, may not be cost effective without advancements in the industry.cx
 ### Research question
 How do does the collection and cracking processes differ between synthesis of gasoline and biogasoline, and how do the final products differ.